johnhardin/habit-tracker-backend/README.md

 ## Deployment

 Infrastructure is managed with Terraform.
-All 29 AWS resources (Lambda, API Gateway, DynamoDB, Cognito, EventBridge, IAM) are provisioned from a single command.
+ALL AWS resources (Lambda, API Gateway, DynamoDB, Cognito, EventBridge, IAM) are provisioned from a single command except AWS SES.

 ### Prerequisites
 - AWS account with free tier